 - There is some evidence that fat intake below the above recommendations for extended periods can decrease testosterone levels, but it is unclear if this will impact skeletal muscle mass in a negative way.(Iraki, 2019)

 - Lastly, some sources of fats are associated with beneficial health properties, (ie, nuts, olive oil, fatty fish).
 If daily fat intake was set too low these beneficial foods would have to be excluded.

-Example: If a person wants to consume 2,000 kcal/day, 20% of this would be 400 kcal.
-Considering 9 kcal/gram of fat, this would equate to a minimum of 44 grams of fat daily, with ~1-2 grams being linolenic acid.
-10+ grams of linoleic acid daily would likely be sufficient to meet health requirements in adults.
+Example: If a person wants to consume 2,000 kcal/day, 20% of this is 400 kcal.
+Considering 9 kcal/gram of fat, this equates to a minimum of 44 grams of fat daily.
+Of this, ~1-1.5 grams of ALA and ≥10 grams of LA daily is likely sufficient to meet health requirements in adults.

 Reasons for a maximum daily fat intake

-There is nothing inherently wrong with a high fat diet that goes beyond the upper limits of the ranges listed above; the upper limits were set with the thought that going higher will make it harder to get the other essential/healthy nutrients needed from sources of protein and carbohydrates (ie, several servings of fruits and vegetables) while still limiting total calories to an appropriate amount for body weight management.
-Thus, if total nutritional needs are being met and total caloric goal allows it, increasing fat intake above the previously mentioned upper limits is safe, though limits regarding saturated and trans fatty acids should be kept in mind (see below).
+There is nothing inherently wrong with a high fat diet that goes beyond the upper limits of the ranges listed above.
+The upper limits were set with the thought that going higher will make it harder to get the essential and healthy nutrients needed from sources of protein and carbohydrates while still limiting total calories to an appropriate amount for body weight management.
+Thus, if you can meet your total nutritional needs and calorie target while increasing your fat intake above the previously mentioned upper limit this should be safe.
+However, limits regarding saturated and trans fatty acids should be kept in mind (see below).